avni510/http_server/README.md

 $ java -jar restful/build/libs/restful-standalone.jar
 ```

-All restful routes related to "/users" are valid
+All RESTful routes related to "/users" are valid

 Navigate in your browser to `http://localhost:4444`